-Results of our studies significantly improved our knowledge about the role of sterolbinding activity of elicitins in their ability to induce resistance in plants.
-By several studies using mutants affected in sterol binding we disproved previous results suggesting essential role of sterol binding in elicitins biological activity, especially in their binding to potential high affinity binding site on plasma membrane.
-However, we demonstrate that steroltrapping activity could serve as an enhancer of a ROS production through increasing of plasma membrane fluidity.
-On the other hand, by using elicitins mutants affected in surface charge, we demonstrated an important role of lysine residues 13 and 39 in elicitins ability to induce systemic resistance in plants when we suggesting an important role of some partner in plant, forming heterodimer complex with elicitins and thus facilitating process of phloem unloading.
-Within the framework of this problematic several long-time stay of our students at the long-time cooperating laboratories of INRA in Dijon and Sophia-Antipolis was realized.
+The results of our studies significantly improved our knowledge about the role of the sterol-binding activity of elicitins in their ability to induce resistance in plants.
+By several studies using mutants affected in sterol binding we disproved previous results suggesting an essential role of sterol binding in elicitins biological activity, especially in their binding to potential high affinity binding site on plasma membrane.
+However, we demonstrate that the sterol-trapping activity could serve as an enhancer of ROS production through an increase in the plasma membrane fluidity.
+On the other hand, by using elicitins mutants affected in their surface charge, we demonstrated an important role of the lysine residues 13 and 39 in the ability of elicitins to induce systemic resistance in plants when we suggested an important role of some partner in plants, forming a heterodimer complex with elicitins and thus facilitating the process of phloem unloading.
+Within the framework of this topic, several long-term stays of our students in the cooperating laboratories of INRA in Dijon and Sophia-Antipolis have been made.